jtblake92/IntermediateAI/README.md

 cd "Lesson 3 - Supervised, Unsupervised and Reinforcement Learning"
 ```

-Then run the code via Jupyter, VSCode, or your preferred IDE.
+Then run the code via VSCode or your preferred IDE.

 ---